Overview

 General requirements

-- Students can enter directly into the second year of an LL.M. programme (M2) with the goal of obtaining an LL.M. degree.
-This requires the successful completion of four years of studies amounting to 240 ECTS, typically by having obtained a Master degree in law or equivalent studies including courses on European law.
+- Students applying for the Master in European and International Tax Law can enter directly into the second year of the Master programme (M2) with the goal of obtaining a Master degree.
+This requires the successful completion of four years of studies amounting to 240 ECTS, typically by having obtained a Master degree in law or equivalent studies, which include courses in European law and taxation.
 Students will be admitted upon decision of an admissions committee.

 -